 - We use our eyes and ears.

-- We enter camp when we are invited.
+- We only enter the fire circle when we are invited.

 - We do not use sticks or stones as weapons.

-- We always walk.
+- We always walk near the fire circle.

 - We always think about the risks before choosing whether to do something.

 - We keep our hands away from our mouths.

 - We can always see camp unless we're with an adult.

 - We treat others and what they have made with respect.

 - We have fun!